cybearl/genesis/README.md

 - [ ] I plan to implement a system that watch a lot of different cryptos at the same time to find the best opportunities (even for manual trading, it could be interesting).

-**Note:** I care about the Open-Source community, that's why this repo is public, but it is not aimed to be a commercial product, neither a product for the community, I'm doing this for personal use, and I'm sharing it with the community because I think it could be interesting or some people.
+**Note:** I care about Open-Source, that's why this repo is public, but it is not aimed to be a commercial product, neither a product for the community, I'm doing this for personal use, and I'm sharing it because I think that it still could be interesting for some people.